-Understanding and Overcoming Adverse Childhood Events
+Understanding and Overcoming Adverse Childhood Experiences

 In this Webinar:

 Recent research has changed our understanding of how our early childhood experiences affect us throughout our lives.
-This Webinar will illuminate the dramatic impact of Adverse Childhood Events (ACEs) as well as life-changing ways a person can heal and overcome their effects.
+This Webinar will illuminate the dramatic impact of Adverse Childhood Experiences (ACEs) as well as life-changing ways a person can heal and overcome their effects.

 This Webinar with Dr. Lisa Firestone will address:

 - What are ACEs?

 - What impact do ACEs have on our lives?

 - How can Positive Childhood Experiences (PCEs) counter the impact of ACEs?

 - What therapy methodologies have proven effective in treating ACEs?

 - How can people enhance emotional regulation, heal from, and overcome ACEs?